Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                          |
 | Python | `void set_death_penalty(float deathPenalty)` |

-Sets a penalty for player's death.
+Sets a penalty for the player's death.
 Note that in case of a negative value, the player will be rewarded upon dying.

 Default value: 0